Baháʼí Faith and Zoroastrianism: Calendar

 The Baháʼí calendar contains several elements of the Zoroastrian calendar.
 The months and the days of the month in the Zoroastrian calendar are dedicated to, and named after, a divinity or divine concept.
 In the Baháʼí calendar the names of the months, days and years are referring to divine attributes as well.

 Naw-Rúz is the first day of spring and the beginning of the year in Iranian calendar, was originally a Zoroastrian festival, and the holiest of them all.
-It is believed to have been invented by Zoroaster himself, although there is no clear date of origin.
+It is believed to have been invented by Jamshid, the Great king.
 The Báb and later Baháʼu'lláh adopted the day as a holy day in the Baháʼí calendar and associated it with the Most Great Name of God.

 Early conversions

-In the end of the 19th century the Zoroastrian community was largely concentrated in Yazd and Kirman in the south of Persia, and in India, where they are known as Parsees, the majority of Zoroastrians lived in Bombay.
+In the end of the 19th century the Zoroastrian community was largely concentrated in Yazd and Kirman in the south of Persia, and in India, where they are known as Parsis, the majority of Zoroastrians lived in Bombay.
 Since the 1880s a significant number of Zoroastrians from Yazd converted to the Baháʼí Faith.
 This was also the case in Bombay, where they contributed a lot in the growth of the Indian Baháʼí community.
 The first Zoroastrian Baháʼí is believed to be Kay-Khusraw-i-Khudádád from Yazd.